arlowontprogram/pluc/README.md

 What this collection is *not*:

 * a complete, structured cryptographic library - no promise is made about consistent API structure and documentation.
 This is not a library - just a collection of hopefully useful snippets of crypto source code.

-* high performance, heavy-duty cryptographic implementations -- after all, this is *pure* Lua...  :-)

 *  memory-efficient implementations (see above)